msiemens/tinydb/docs/intro.rst

 Why **not** using TinyDB?
 -----------------------------

-- You need **advanced features** like multiple indexes, a HTTP server, relationships, or similar.
+- You need **advanced features** like multiple indexes, an HTTP server, relationships, or similar.
 - You are really concerned about **high performance** and need a high speed database.